Enhancement Tools

 The image panel and the original preview help you to pan within the image.
 The preview window shows the filter output using the current settings.

-• The Gaussian convolution: this one is mathematically similar to the normal distribution, with its bell-shaped curve.
-Originates rather from unnatural blurring (software blurring).
+• The Gaussian convolution: this one is blurring that is mathematically based on the normal distribution, with its bell-shaped curve.
+Image blurring of this type is normally associated with software blurring.
 From a theoretical point of view the mathematical justification for using the Gaussian convolution is that when you a apply a large number of independent random convolutions the results will always approach a Gaussian convolution.

 The refocus tool supports both the Circular and the Gaussian convolution plus mixtures of both.

-To set correctly the deconvolution filter, the plug-in has the following parameters:
+The deconvolution filter plug-in has the following parameters:

 • Circular Sharpness: This is the radius of the Circular convolution filter.
 It is the most important parameter for using the plug-in.
 With most images the default value of 1 should give good results.
 Select a higher value when your image is very blurred, but beware of producing halos.

 • Gaussian Sharpness: This is the radius for the Gaussian convolution filter.
 Use this parameter when your blurring is Gaussian (mostly due to previous blur filtering).
-In most cases you should leave this parameter to 0, because it causes nasty artifacts.
-When you use non-zero values you will probably have to increase the Correlation and/or Noise filter parameters, too.
+In most cases you should leave this parameter set to 0, because it causes nasty artifacts.
+When you use non-zero values you will probably also have to increase the Correlation and/or Noise filter parameters.

 • Matrix size: This parameter determines the size of the transformation matrix.
 Increasing the Matrix Size may give better results, especially when you have chosen large values for Circular Sharpness or Gaussian Sharpness.
 Note that the plug-in will become very slow when you select large values for this parameter.
 In most cases you should select a value in the range 3-10.

-• Save As and Load: these buttons are used to do just that.
-Any Refocus parameters that you have set can be saved to the filesystem and loaded later.
+• Save As and Load: These buttons are used to do just that.
+Any Refocus parameters that you have set can be saved to a file and reloaded later.

 Below, you can see few hints to help you work with the refocus tool:

-• Preferably perform all cropping, color and intensity curve corrections on the image before using this plug-in.
+• it is best to perform all cropping, color and intensity curve corrections on the image before using this plug-in.

-• Otherwise use this plug-in before performing any other operations on the image.
-The reason is that many operations on the image will leave boundaries that are not immediately visible but that will leave nasty artifacts.
+• Otherwise use this plug-in before performing other operations on the image.
+The reason is that many operations on the image will leave boundaries that are not immediately visible but that will leave nasty artifacts after sharpening.

-• When you are scanning images and compress them, e.g. to JPEG, you should use the plug-in on the uncompressed image.
+• When you are scanning images and compressing them, e.g. to JPEG, you should apply the plug-in to the uncompressed image.

 Refocus Comparison with Other Techniques

 Unsharp masking is another very popular image enhancement technique.
-From a mathematical point of view its justification is a bit obscure but many people are very fond of it.
+From a mathematical point of view it is an ad hoc form of high-pass filter.
 The first step is to create a blurred copy of the source image.
 Then the difference between the source image and the blurred image is subtracted from the source image, hence the name unsharp masking.
-If fact, unsharp masking is more of a contrast enhancement on the important image feature than a sharpening.
-It does not undo the aperture pattern interference of the camera diaphragm as refocus does.
+In fact, unsharp masking is more of a contrast enhancement on the important image features than a general approach to sharpening.
+It does not undo the blurring effects of diffraction caused by the camera’s finite aperture, as refocus does.

 In general, unsharp masking produces better results than sharpening.
 This is probably caused by the fact that unsharp masking uses a larger neighborhood than sharpening.

 From a theoretical point of view unsharp masking must always introduce artifacts.
 Even under optimal circumstances it can never completely undo the effect of blurring.
-For Wiener filtering it is possible to prove that it is the optimal linear filter.
-In practice, in all cases the results of the FIR Wiener filter were at least as good as those of unsharp masking.
-The FIR Wiener filter is frequently better in restoring small details.
+But it has been proved that Wiener filtering is the optimal linear filter.
+In practice, the results of the FIR Wiener filter are always at least as good as those of unsharp masking.
+And the FIR Wiener filter is frequently better in restoring small details.

-Below, you can see a comparison of different filter apply on a small unfocused image:
+Below, you can see a comparison of different filters applied to a small unfocused image:

 Original blurred color image to fix.
 This image have been taken with an analog still camera.
 The unfocusing result of an insufficient light for the auto-focus lens.